mohakapt/ratingStar-android/README.md

 |app:highlightColor|R.attr.accentColor|The color of highlighted petals of the star.|

 ## Roadmap
-The library is still not as elegent as the original concept, so I might work more on adding some animations in my spare time.
+The library is still not as elegant as the original concept, so I might work more on adding some animations in my spare time.
 (But unfortunately since I have another job, I can't give any promises or deadlines).

 ## Contributing